-If you live in Alameda County, and some other areas around the country, you have a solution.
+If you live in Alameda County, and some other areas around the country, you have a solution to prescription drug disposal.
 Alameda County just passed a policy requiring drug companies to take back unwanted drugs.

 And the Drug Enforcement Administration runs National Prescription Drug Take-Back Days.
-Four events so far have removed 1.5 million pounds (774 tons) of medication from circulation.
-And another is scheduled for September 29.
+Four events prescription drug disposal days so far have removed 1.5 million pounds (774 tons) of medication from circulation.
+And another prescription drug disposal day is scheduled for September 29.
 Click here to find a collection site near you.

 How to Get Rid of the Percoset?

-In thinking about this problem, I couldn’t help wonder if we might be able to solve it at least part-way.
+In thinking about the problem of prescription drug disposal, I couldn’t help wonder if we might be able to solve it at least part-way.
 Why not require pharmacists to dispense a prescription for a controlled substance only half-way, giving the patient the right to pick up the remainder when it’s clear the drug will be used?

 This might not work as well for drugs prescribed for chronic conditions.
 But think about all those time you or someone you know been sent home from surgery with a prescription for a painkiller that was, happily, used just once or twice.
 You get my point I’m sure.

-What might be some other creative ideas for solving the drug disposal problem?
+What might be some other creative ideas for solving the prescription drug disposal problem?